-In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member must immediately provide a written report using the Student Protection Report - Form A to the Principal or the Regional Director of Northern Region EREA.The Principal or the Regional Director Northern Region EREA.The Principal Or the Regional Director of Northern Region EREA.The Principal Or the Regional Director Northern Region EREA.The Principal Or the Regional Director Northern Region EREA.The Principal Or the Regional Director Northern Region EREA.The
+In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member must immediately provide a written report using the Student Protection Report - Form A to the Principal or the Regional Director of Northern Region EREA.
+The Principal or the Regional Director of Northern Region EREA is required by law to immediately forward a copy of the Student Protection Report - Form A to the Queensland Police Service.
+See Flowchart 1.